Truck Driver Registration

 An essential aspect of truck driver registration is the Unified Carrier Registration (UCR) system.
 This system is a nationwide, annual program administered by individual states, designed for motor carriers operating either internationally or across state lines.

 This scheme mandates carriers, lease companies, freight forwarders, and brokers, whether they're located in the United States, Canada, Mexico, or any other nation involved in interstate transport, to enlist and remit a yearly fee relative to their fleet size.
-The funds amassed from this program are designated for the enhancement of state-level motorway safety initiatives.
+The funds amassed from this program are designated for enhancing state-level motorway safety initiatives.

 Additional Permits and Endorsements